vshvedov/vladcodes/about/index.md

 leads a team of data engineers and is responsible for full cycle development and researchers.

-In 2016, Vlad joined Labrador OmniMedia, as a Ruby/Rails Developer to work on TastevinApp - a software dedicated to re-inventing on-premise beverage sales and integrate client’s Point of Sale terminals with client-faced iOS software.
-He was promoted to the Lead Developer two years after that.
+In 2016, Vlad joined Labrador OmniMedia, as a Senior Software Developer to work on TastevinApp - a software dedicated to re-inventing on-premise food and beverage sales and integrate client’s Point of Sale terminals with client-faced iOS software.
+He was promoted to the Staff Software Developer two years after that.

 During this time Vlad was working on a number of projects and Open Source initiaves, helping Ruby and Rails comunity and keeping his interest in game development and 3D printing.